Kagethelephant/Cmake-SFML-3dengine/ReadMe.md

 If you are using VScode I would highly recommend using the CMake plugin.
 If you are using the CMake plugin make sure you have CMake set as your configuration provider or there will be some linker diagnostics errors (Ctrl+Shift+P - Change configuration provider).

-Since this game is cross-compatible with Linux you will need to use GCC to compile it.
+Since this program is cross-compatible with Linux you will need to use GCC to compile it.
 You need to install GCC (needs to be matching GCC version from SFML download page) on windows as the default C++ compiler is MSVC.
 You need to add to add the location of the GCC binaries to your system path, and configure CMake to use GCC rather than MSVC.
 (Ctrl+Shift+P - Select a Kit)

 If you are using VScode and the CMake plugin you should now be able to just use `F5` to build and run the game (don't quote me on this, I have not used VScode in a while)